-- The leader, popularly known as Juju, has become a thorn in the flesh of the party that provided him with his power base.
-The result has been suspension
+Podgy and endowed with apparently boundless energy Malema, popularly known as Juju, has become a thorn in the flesh of the party that has provided him with his power base.
+The result has been suspension from the party.

 Sporting sunglasses and smart, dark suits, the youthful politician walks around surrounded by a posse of mean-looking bodyguards.